humio/cloudwatch2humio/CONTRIBUTING.md

       3. In the *target* folder, zip all files into *v0.0.0_YOUR-ZIP-FILE.zip*.
 Choose whatever version number is relevant to you.

-3. Create an AWS S3 bucket using the following command:
+3. Create an AWS S3 bucket for each region you wish to deploy to using the following command:

     ```
-    aws s3api create-bucket --bucket YOUR-HUMIO-BUCKET --create-bucket-configuration LocationConstraint=YOUR-REGION
+    aws s3api create-bucket --bucket YOUR-HUMIO-BUCKET-PREFIX-YOUR-REGION --create-bucket-configuration LocationConstraint=YOUR-REGION
     ```

-    - The name of the AWS S3 bucket must be the same as the one specified in the CloudFormation file.
+    - The prefix of the AWS S3 bucket must be the same as the one specified in the CloudFormation file with the region appended to it.
 The default name is `humio-public-YOUR-REGION`.

 4. Upload the zip file to the AWS S3 bucket:

     ```
-    aws s3 cp target/v0.0.0_YOUR-ZIP-FILE.zip s3://YOUR-HUMIO-BUCKET/
+    aws s3 cp target/v0.0.0_YOUR-ZIP-FILE.zip s3://YOUR-HUMIO-BUCKET-PREFIX-YOUR-REGION/
     ```

 5. Create a *parameters.json* file in the project root folder, and specify the CloudFormation parameters, for example: